 In summary, we should use boundary scan where possible as vectors and diagnostics can be automatically generated and diagnostics are more specific.
 But, we can use CPU emulation for testing non-boundary scan parts.
-Test generation will be semi-automated, and diagnostic resolutions will be to functional misbehaviour rather than to a component or interconnect level.
+Test generation will be semi-automated, and diagnostic resolutions will be to functional misbehavior rather than to a component or interconnect level.
 In addition, CPU emulation can provide functional test coverage at full speed to both boundary scan and non-boundary scan parts.
 Memory testing is possible with either method, but only interconnect testing is possible with boundary scan.

-This approach has been proven in the industry and is based on strategic product relationships, such as the relationship between ASSET InterTech's ScanWorks® product and International Test Technologies' μMaster product.
+This approach has been proven in the industry such as ASSET InterTech's ScanWorks[®] product Processor-based Test Control (PCT).